220705-UTA-NET/TeamFireP2/README.md

 - ~Create nessecary files for and host the AuthenticationDB, Library server, and asp.net Web API's on Azure by EOD 8/5.~ - Done 8/4
 - ~Create GitHub Project for managing the project by EOD 8/5.~ - Done 8/5
 - ~Populate the LibraryDB with books from the Open Library data dump with loading program by EOD 8/8.~ - test data manual entry, Ongoing
-- Set up CI/CD Pipeline skeleton using GitHub actions for AuthDB, LibraryDB, and Web API by EOD 8/9.
+- Set up CI/CD Pipeline skeleton using GitHub actions for AuthDB, LibraryDB, and Web API by EOD 8/9. - pending API deployment and git cleanup
-- Add Sonarcloud static analysis to the project and include it in the CI/CD Pipeline by EOD 8/9.
+- Add Sonarcloud static analysis to the project and include it in the CI/CD Pipeline by EOD 8/9. - pending API deployment and git cleanup
-- Add Angular SPA skeleton (with DevOps pipeline) by EOD 8/9.
+- Add Angular SPA skeleton (with DevOps pipeline) by EOD 8/9. - pending api deployment and git cleanup, SPA skeleton created
-- Working Server by EOD 8/10.
+- Working Server by EOD 8/11.
-- Angular SPA done by EOD 8/12.
+- Angular SPA done by EOD 8/14.
-- Create and publish Docker images on DockerHub by EOD 8/12.
+- Create and publish Docker images on DockerHub by EOD 8/14.
-- **MVP achieved by EOD 8/12.**
+- **MVP achieved by EOD 8/14.**
   - User account creation/login.
   - Book lookup by Title/ISBN/Genre/etc.
   - Looking up Authors, listing all their books.